Our Team

 Email

-Katherine is the Program Assistant to Research, supporting (CIRCLE), the Center for Information and Research on Civic Learning and Engagement (IDHE), the Institute for Democracy & Higher Education, and the Tisch College Community Research Center (TCRC) in an administrative capacity.
+Katherine is the Program Assistant to Research, supporting CIRCLE, the Center for Information and Research on Civic Learning and Engagement, the National Study of Learning, Voting, and Engagement (NSLVE), and the Tisch College Community Research Center (TCRC) in an administrative capacity.
 She’s also involved with various projects and research with the teams.
 She holds a B.A. in Political Science and Economics from Westfield State University.

 Affiliated Scholars